Rule 116 UCPR (QLD): Substituted Service

 I’ve just received an application to appoint provisional liquidators

-An application to appoint provisional liquidators is a document that means the person or company
+An application to appoint provisional liquidators is a document that means the person or company.

 Appeal a QCAT decision